manoa-bacefook/manoa-bacefook.github.io/index.md

 * [User Guide](#user-guide)

 ## Overview
-Bacefook is a central hub where people in the UH Manoa dorms will be able to find and collaborate with new roommates.
+Roomiverse is a central hub where people in the UH Manoa dorms will be able to find and collaborate with new roommates.
 It illustrates various technologies useful to ICS software engineering students, including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.